 3] Convert Files

-The next step, then, is to click on Start sequential, and simply sit back and wait for the FFmpeg Batch Converter to finish the job.
+The next step, then, is to click on the Sequential encoding button, and simply sit back and wait for the FFmpeg Batch Converter to finish the job.

 4] Record Screen